ceresBakalite/similarity/shell/README.md

 	In addition the command line also supports the following seven arguments:

 	NOTE: when an attribute is not present, a predefined preference takes precedence stepping through the following rules
-		a) where in absence of an attribute an argument will default to a predefined user preference,
+		a) when an attribute is not present the argument will default to a predefined user preference,
-		b) where in absence of a user preference, defaults to a predefined client administrator preference,
+		b) when in absence of a user preference, the argument defaults to a predefined client administrator preference,
-		c) where in absence of a client administrator preference, defaults to the predefined system administrator preference
+		c) when in absence of a client administrator preference, the argument defaults to the predefined system administrator preference

 	MatchingAlgorithm (0,1,2 - defaults to predefined preference)